 - Liners wear out quick

-7. 8 Fans Men’s Fishing Hunting Wading Boots – Best Boot-Sandal Crossover
+7. 8 Fans Men’s Fishing Hunting Wading Boots – Best For Wet Wading

 A common proverb for hiking; “an ounce on the feet, is a pound on the back.”

 If you are a fan of the extreme safety a wading boot brings and want to save yourself from the potential backache, you are sure to like the 8 Fans fishing boots.
-You get the lightweight of a water sandal with the protection of a wading boot.
+You get the lightweight of water boots with the protection of a wading boot.

 The oxford upper and reinforced heel and toe caps are tough enough to withstand rugged and sharp-edged objects underwater.
 The boot has interior cushioning.
 It gives excellent ankle support, a feature you won’t find in any wet wading sandals.
 The rubber soles are also very good at providing a good grip on the slippery wet rocks.